sng708/showandtell/README.md

 # showandtell

-Thought process
+Thought process.
-Here I am.
+What am i gonna do in github

 Explanation

 Steps :
 (1) Created New Repository (showandtell)

+(2a) Explore README.md
-(2) Update README.md with relevant details.
+(2b) Update README.md with relevant details.
-(3) COMMIT CHANGES (of README.md)
+(3) COMMIT CHANGES (of README.md) (or Cancel changes)